tomatobybike/wukong-deploy/wukong-deploy-website/docs/getting-started/introduction.md

 sidebar_position: 1
 ---

-# 快速开始
+# Introduction

-## 什么是 wukong-deploy？
+## What is wukong-deploy?

-wukong-deploy 是一个基于 Node.js 的轻量级部署工具，它可以帮助你快速地将代码部署到远程服务器。通过简单的配置，你可以一键执行一系列远程命令，轻松实现自动化部署流程。
+wukong-deploy is a lightweight Node.js-based deployment tool that helps you quickly deploy code to remote servers.
+With simple configuration, you can execute a series of remote commands with one click, easily achieving automated deployment processes.

-## 特性
+## Features

-- 🚀 一键部署到远程服务器
+- 🚀 One-click deployment to remote servers
-- 🔐 支持安全的 SSH 和 SCP 传输
+- 🔐 Secure SSH and SCP transfer support
-- 📁 灵活的文件和文件夹管理
+- 📁 Flexible file and folder management
-- 📦 简单的配置文件管理
+- 📦 Simple configuration file management
-- 🌍 支持多语言（中文/英文）
+- 🌍 Multi-language support (Chinese/English)
-- 🧪 强大的错误处理机制
+- 🧪 Robust error handling mechanism

 ## 安装